 In the early 2000s, the Chesapeake Bay Foundation successfully led a coalition advocating for legislation to establish REAP in July 2007, and the program became effective in October of the same year.

 But we didn't stop there.

 Every year, CBF fights to ensure that the state budget continues to allocate sufficient funds.
-We were pleased that the 2016-2017 budget includes $10 million in REAP tax credits.
-We are advocating for at least as much in the 2017-2018 budget.
+We were pleased that the 2019-20 budget increased REAP tax credits from $10 million to $13 million.

 What is REAP?

 REAP tax credits offset 50 to 75 percent of the costs of cover crops, forested streamside buffers, filter strips, barnyard improvements, grassed waterways, manure storage systems, composting and alternative manure treatment practices, conservation and nutrient/manure management plans, management intensive grazing systems, and other practices.

 For more information, contact your County Conservation District or Joel Semke at the State Conservation Commission, firstname.lastname@example.org or 717-705-4032.